Carotid Artery Disease

-Stroke (CVA) is another indicator of carotid artery disease.
+Stroke is another indicator of carotid artery disease.
 The symptoms of a stroke are the same as for a TIA.
 A stroke is loss of blood flow (ischemia) to the brain that continues long enough to cause permanent brain damage.
-Brain cells begin to die after just a few minutes without oxygen.
-The area of dead cells in tissues is an infarct.
+Brain cells begin to die after just a few minutes without blood or oxygen.
+The area of dead cells in tissues is called an infarct.

 The area of the brain that suffered the loss of blood flow will determine what the physical or mental disability may be.
 This may include impaired ability with movement, speech, thinking and memory, bowel and bladder function, eating, emotional control, and other vital body functions.
 Recovery from the specific ability affected depends on the size and location of the stroke.
-A stroke may result in problems, such as weakness in an arm or leg or may cause paralysis, loss of speech, or even death.
+A minor stroke may result in only minor problems such as weakness in an arm or leg.
+More severe strokes may cause paralysis, loss of speech, or even death.

 How is carotid artery disease diagnosed?

 In addition to a complete medical history and physical examination, diagnostic procedures for carotid artery disease may include any, or a combination, of the following:

 - auscultation (listening to) of carotid arteries - placement of a stethoscope over the carotid artery to listen for a particular sound called a bruit (pronounced brew-ee).
 A bruit is an abnormal sound that is produced by blood passing through a narrowed artery.
 A bruit is generally considered a sign of an atherosclerotic artery; however, an artery may be diseased without producing this sound.